Guide to New Zealand Budgeting Practices

 The Government's fiscal strategy

-The Government's fiscal strategy is its plan for managing its finances, which include spending, revenue and the portfolio of assets and liabilities on the Crown balance sheet.
-New Zealand governments frequently express their fiscal strategies using goals for public debt and the gap between spending and revenue (that is, whether the annual Budget is in surplus or deficit).
-The Public Finance Act 1989 (PFA) requires the Government to produce a fiscal strategy every year and to set it out in a transparent way.
+The Government's fiscal strategy is its plan for managing its finances, which include expenses, revenue and the portfolio of assets and liabilities on the Crown balance sheet.
+New Zealand governments frequently express their fiscal strategies using goals for public net debt and the gap between expenses and revenue (that is, whether the annual Budget is in surplus or deficit).
+The Public Finance Act 1989 (PFA) requires the Government to produce a fiscal strategy every year to support transparency.

 The Government discloses its fiscal strategy through its short-term intentions and long-term objectives as set out in the Budget Policy Statement (BPS), released ahead of the Budget, and in the Fiscal Strategy Report (FSR), released alongside the Budget.

-The Fiscal Management Approach (FMA) can support the Government to achieve these objectives by helping to manage all expenses and revenue decisions and providing the information needed for the Government to make informed decisions.
+The Fiscal Management Approach (FMA) can support the Government to achieve these objectives by helping to manage expense, revenue and capital investment decisions and by providing the information needed for the Government to make informed decisions.

-You can read the 2023 Fiscal Strategy here.
+You can read the 2024 Fiscal Strategy Report here.